vega/vega/PORTING_GUIDE.md

 - The `"filter"` transform `"test"` parameter has been renamed `"expr"` for consistency with other transforms that take an expression parameter.

 - For the `"lookup"` transform, the `"on"`, `"onKey"` and `"keys"` parameters have been renamed `"from"`, `"key"`, and `"fields"`.

+- The `"sort"` transform has been removed.
+In Vega 2, the sort transform was actually a no-op that added a special annotation to the pulse passing through it, which was later used to sort tuples at the _end_ of a transform pipeline.
+Vega 3 drops this behavior.
+Instead, there are two options for achieving sorting in a visualization: (1) Use a `"sort"` directive as part of a scale `"domain"` definition, or (2) use a `"collect"` transform and provide `"sort"` parameter.
+This ensures that sorting occurs immediately at the point at which it is requested, not at an indeterminate point down stream in the dataflow.
+We recommend using option (1) if workable, and (2) otherwise.

 - The `"stack"` transform `"sortby"` parameter has been renamed `"sort"`.